 What are the 5 factors that impact a credit score?

-According to Fair Isaac Corporation (the company that produces the FICO® score), there are 5 primary factors used to compute a credit score:
+According to the Fair Isaac Corporation (FICO), which produces the FICO score, there are 5 primary factors used to compute a credit score:

 Payment history = 35% of your credit score.

 Payment history is the single largest factor used to compute your credit score.
 It includes your current and past credit obligations (such as credit cards and mortgage payments).
 This applies only to institutions that report your payment data to the credit bureaus.

 It records every on-time, late or missed payment.
 Basically, it means that paying your credit accounts on time is incredibly important.

 A credit builder loan can give you the opportunity to establish payment history with the credit bureaus.

 Amounts owed = 30% of your credit score.